AINSE Statement regarding COVID-19:

-All current participants of the Scholarship AINSE ANSTO French Embassy (SAAFE) program have received a six-month no cost extension.
+All current participants of the Scholarship AINSE ANSTO French Embassy (SAAFE) program have received a no cost extension until 30 June 2022, with the next round of SAAFE scholarships to be advertised in May 2021 for a 1 January 2022 commencement.

-The Postgraduate Research Award (PGRA) application round will proceed on schedule in 2021.
+The 2021 Postgraduate Research Award (PGRA) application round is on schedule.

-Existing PGRA scholars will be assisted with their individual research requirements and extensions matched with underlying primary scholarships when approved by the host university.
-Existing ECRG holders have been offered a six-month no cost extension.
+Existing PGRA/RSS scholars will be assisted with their individual research requirements and extensions matched with underlying primary scholarships when approved by the host university.

 AINSE continues to support the research community and monitor the ongoing situation.